manjeetkumar53/ai-text-generator/README.md

 # Ai-Text-Generator

 AI project to Generate output based on user input using any LLM.
-App has been developed based on this [requirement](docs/index.md)

 This is a Python web application.
 This guide will help you set up the development environment, run the application locally, and deploy it using GitHub Actions to an AWS EC2 instance.

 ## Ai-Text-Generator - Key Highlights

-This readme highlights some of the key features and functionalities of the Ai-Text-Generator app:
+Some of the key features and functionalities of the Ai-Text-Generator app:

-- **Versatile LLM Support:** Leverage the power of different Large Language Models (LLMs) like OpenAI and Ollama.
-This flexibility allows you to choose the LLM that best suits your needs based on cost and capabilities.
+- **Multiple LLM Support:** Leverage the power of different Large Language Models (LLMs) like OpenAI, Llama3 and Anthropic.
+UI allows you to choose the LLM that best suits your needs based on cost and capabilities.
 - **Database Agnostic:** The application can seamlessly work with both SQLite and MySQL databases.
-Choose the database that best integrates with your existing infrastructure or project requirements.
+It allow you to choose the database that best integrates with your existing infrastructure or project requirements.
 - **Focus on Code Quality:** The well-defined tests mentioned in the readme indicate a strong emphasis on code quality.
-This translates to a more reliable and functional application.
-- **Enhanced Monitoring:** The app benefits from well-defined logging, which is crucial for debugging and monitoring the application's health.
+- **Enhanced Logging:** The app benefits from well-defined logging, which is crucial for debugging and monitoring the application's health.
 - **Streamlined Deployment:** Save time and effort with the fully functional CI/CD pipeline.
 This pipeline automates testing and deployment to your AWS EC2 instance.
+- **Sentiment/Category analysis:** This app can analyze input category in terms if Question, instruction, statement, joke, mixed, etc.

 ## Prerequisites